-I believe when you are close to a pet they can intuit how you are feeling and they respond in kind.
+I believe when you are close to a pet they can intuit how you feel and they respond in kind.

 It’s reassuring to be comforted this way.
 And they love unconditionally.

 therapeutic affects of living with pets.

 Pets do not care what you look like and treat you the same if you’re wearing sweat pants or a ball gown.
 They do not criticize you.
 They do not cheat, lie or steal (well, maybe a few socks that mysteriously vanish) or care about your weight, height or job title.
 They ask no questions.
-They make the best friends because they merely accept you and love you for being alive.
+They merely accept you and love you for being alive.
 Refreshing.

 , pet ownership not only decreases blood pressure, but your cholesterol levels, and

-According to WebMD, there are 27 more health benefits, including pets lifting depression and being a natural mood enhancer, helping those with ADHD release excess energy, lowering the risk of dying from cardiac disease, increasing survival rates after a heart attack or stroke while boosting your immune system, plus more.
+According to WebMD, there are 27 more health benefits, including lifting depression, being a natural mood enhancer, helping those with ADHD release excess energy, lowering the risk of dying from cardiac disease, increasing survival rates after a heart attack or stroke while boosting your immune system, plus more.

-It’s a rare kind of unconditional love in a world that creates laws for things that should come naturally –not judging others based on skin color, race or anything else, so long it’s not harming another individual.
+It’s a rare kind of unconditional love in a world that creates laws for things that should come naturally –kindness, respect and not judging others based on skin color, race or anything else, so long it’s not harming another individual.
 Kids learn responsibility from having to walk and feed the pet, and you are guaranteed your thirty minutes of walking each day, which helps keep them or you fit, and lower risks for all sorts of diseases.